Deenpro1/Deenpro1.github.io/README.md

 # McPacks by deenpro1
-This is an open resource pack database, made ny me.
+This is an open resource pack database, made by me.
 Of you want your pack added or found a bug, open an issue.

 ## 1. Adding a pack:
 To add a pack, open an issue listing:
     1. Name